jaesu968/RestaurantMenuApp/README.md

 ## Stage 5: Make the Order

-For this stage, we added a "Make Order" button that finalizes the selection, shows an order summary in a `Toast`, and decreases the stock of each ordered item.
+For this stage, I added a "Make Order" button that finalizes the selection, shows an order summary in a `Toast`, and decreases the stock of each ordered item.

 ### Objectives
 - Add a `Button` labeled `"Make Order"` (black background, white text, `24sp`) below the menu items.